-Start by clicking on the text & images panel to make it active.
-From here:
+Start by selecting the text & images panel to make it active.
+Then from the panel toolbar, select Edit.

 - Image Inset